Third-Party Integration Procedure

 - Outcome (e.g., success, failure) associated with the event.

-- Read-only audit logs protected from unauthorized access.
+- Read-only audit logs are protected from unauthorized access.

-- Upon the termination of any third-party engagement, revoke User access immediately and automatically.
+- Upon the termination of any third-party engagement, revoke User access immediately.

 - Third-party User access is revoked if a job role change eliminates the need to access University's IT Resources.

 GNU Privacy Guard (GPG, also GnuPG) is a free encryption software compliant with the OpenPGP (RFC4880) standard.